distribution/distribution/docs/spec/api.md

  `NAME_UNKNOWN` | repository name not known to registry | This is returned if the name used during an operation is unknown to the registry.
  `SIZE_INVALID` | provided length did not match content length | When a layer is uploaded, the provided size will be checked against the uploaded content.
 If they do not match, this error will be returned.
  `TAG_INVALID` | manifest tag did not match URI | During a manifest upload, if the tag in the manifest does not match the uri tag, this error will be returned.
+ `UNAUTHORIZED` | authentication required | The access controller was unable to authenticate the client.
+Often this will be accompanied by a Www-Authenticate HTTP response header indicating how to authenticate.
- `UNAUTHORIZED` | access to the requested resource is not authorized | The access controller denied access for the operation on a resource.
-Often this will be accompanied by a 401 Unauthorized response status.
+ `DENIED` | requested access to the resource is denied | The access controller denied access for the operation on a resource.
  `UNSUPPORTED` | The operation is unsupported. | The operation was unsupported due to a missing implementation or invalid set of parameters.

 ### Base

 Base V2 API route.
-Typically, this can be used for lightweight version checks and to validate registry authorization.
+Typically, this can be used for lightweight version checks and to validate registry authentication.